sei-protocol/sei-chain/tools/README.md

 later on you can reindex all the missing transactions to make them queryable again.

 ### Usage
-It is recommended this tool as a background daemon process:
+It is recommended to run this tool as a background daemon process:
 ```
 # Run in the background
 seid tools scan-tx --start-height 1 --state-dir ./ > scan.log &
 ```
-The tool will keep scanning from the start height, if there's already some state file exist, it will instead start from the previous height.
+The tool will keep scanning from the start height, if there's already a state file exist in `state-dir`, it will instead start from the previous height.

-The tool won't stop until you manually stop it, once it hit latest block height, it will keep running as new blocks get produced it will keep scanning all the newly produced blocks.
+The tool won't stop until you manually stop it, once it hit latest block height, it will keep running and waiting for new blocks to come, it keep scanning all the newly produced blocks once they are committed.

 ### State Format
-A typical state file would look like this:
+A typical state file (`tx-scanner-state.json`) would look like this:
 ```
 {
     "last_processed_height": 44394319,